tamediadigital/hiring-challenges/devops-challenge/Readme.md

 Find a suitable solution that you can easily spin up within your cluster.
 Document what made you chose that solution over other ones.
 You should never need to touch a Certificate and all Certificates should be updated automatically.
 Adding a new TLS service behind the LoadBalancer should be just a few lines of Kubernetes states to be applied.
 In case you don't own a spare subdomain name to test you can use freenom.com to create one.
+* Your app url MUST contain __tamedia__ in some part of it!!!
+* You app must be externally exposed on port 443 (https)!!!

 ## infrastructure code & scripts.

 Create the necessairy Kubernetes configuration to tear up everything.
 Like everything else put them in a git repository.

 ## Suggested Approach:

 1. research the technologies you plan to use

-2. create a simple hello world service in golang.
+2. create a simple hello world service.
 Automate the build and upload of the container.

 3. tear up a kubernetes cluster (google cloud offers a free trial, use minikube or choose something that suits)